MoralisWeb3/docs/docs/01-web3-data-api/evm/blockchain-api/02-Get Transactions/how-to-get-a-transaction-by-transaction-hash.md

 ### Full Example Script

-Below is the complete script that will serve as our basis for retrieving blockchain transaction with hash ID.
+Below is the complete script that will serve as our basis for retrieving the blockchain transaction with the hash ID.

-Here you'll need two parameters: `transactionHash` and `chain`.
+Here, you'll need two parameters: `transactionHash` and `chain`.

 Once you've obtained both the `transactionHash` and `chain`, you can copy the following code: